 - When you climb, always face the ladder and grip the rungs to climb – not the side rails.

 - Always keep three points of contact on the ladder, whether two hands and one foot, or two feet and one hand.

-Alleviate stress by taking time each day to rest, reflect, listen to soothing music and do yoga or other exercise that helps you feel peaceful.
+Alleviate stress by taking time each day to rest, reflect, listen to soothing music, and do yoga or another exercise that helps you feel peaceful.
 It’s also wise to limit the number of errands on your daily to-do list.

 Fires frequently are caused by malfunctioning heating equipment, particularly space heaters.
 Be sure to keep your furnace in top working condition (Standard Heating can provide a thorough inspection – just give us a call!) and follow manufacturer instructions if you use a space heater.
 Finally, never use candles as a heat source, and pay attention to where candles and holiday decorations are placed.
 Here are some additional fire-prevention tips from the National Safety Council: